Holi Moli Logo

 How to Grow Frosted Guava Marijuana:

-Frosted Guava buds grow thick, chunky, and tightly packed, feeling solid in the hand rather than light or airy.
-Expect dense colas stacked with swollen calyxes and coated in a thick layer of sparkling trichomes, giving the flowers a frosty, sugar-dusted look.
+Frosted Guava buds grow thick, chunky, and tightly packed, with a firm, weighty feel rather than anything light or airy.
+Expect solid colas stacked with swollen calyxes and coated in a heavy layer of sparkling trichomes, giving the flowers a frosty, sugar-dusted look.
 The buds usually show rich emerald green tones with bright orange pistils weaving through the resin-heavy flowers, making them really pop visually.

 Purple shades can sometimes appear when night temperatures drop late in flower, bringing out hints of lavender or violet along the sugar leaves or outer edges of the buds.
 Under normal conditions, the flowers stay deep green and heavily frosted, though cooler temps near harvest can sometimes bring out subtle purple accents that add serious bag appeal.